ltgcgo/docs/src/gel/README.md

 Gel is a set of scripts to quickly prepare supported base Linux distributions for use in cloud, aiming to lessen the burden interacting with servers.
 For Alpine Linux, it comes with a simple OpenRC wrapper to get several `systemctl` commands working for OpenRC.

-Gel is extensively used throughout Lightingale Community's infrastructure.
+Gel is extensively used throughout Lightingale Community's infrastructure, either for host servers or for LXC containers.
+Read more on [infrastructure](../ltgc/infra.md).

 ## Flavours
-Gel comes with two flavours for each supported base distribution: **slim** and **full**.
+Gel mostly comes with two flavours for each supported base distribution: **slim** and **full**.

 The full flavour targets all sorts of servers.
 Unless storage is severely constrained, this is the flavour to go for.